daria-kotova/master_project/research/research-progress.md

 # Master's project research progress

+# 13-03-2025

+More “serious“ context:

+- unburdening yourself by drawing/writing emotions, stress, etc. Others can interact with it and make it go away - doesn’t encourage collaboration
+- Switzerland = Alps.
+Recreating mountain landscape in urban landscape - can be repetitive
+- Same but for Lac Léman
+- Collective tapestry - boring

 # 12-03-2025

 Space = where we are, what surrounds us.
 Space = outer space -> cosmos

 Bringing space to space.

+The galaxy is endless and we can only guess what happens at the furthest corners of it.
+This opens up space for imagination.
+Participants create together their parts of the galaxy (star systems).
+It may be something normal as just planets, spaceships, etc. But nothing stops them from coming with something super weird, like a flying cows civilisation.
+All created star systems form the interpretation of the galaxy.

+- 2D + 3D drawings in space
+- possibility of drawing together
+- possibility of revisiting what you created in a specific location or what others did
+- animation for objects

+Reference: The Hitchhiker's guide to the galaxy

 # 12-03-2025